 The preschool is working in partnership with families this school year to provide a safe and enriching environment for all students, families, and staff.
-Please read over in full our current Covid-19 procedures.
-(See addendum.)
+Please read over in full our current COVID-19 procedures.
+It is our goal to follow LCS decisions if more pressing situations arise; therefore, these policies are subject to change.